roboto-ai/robologs-ros-actions/actions/rosbag_to_mcap/README.md

 # rosbag_to_mcap

-This Action converts a rosbag file to mcap.
+This Action converts data in rosbag files (.bag) to the MCAP format (.mcap)

 ## Getting started